JayBazuzi/Okra/README.md

 Okra is a TDD/BDD testing framework for C++.

 It's optimized for a hybrid TDD/BDD/ATDD/microtest approach.
-I should probably write something about what I mean by that.
+For a first stab at what that means, check out https://jbazuzicode.blogspot.com/2017/02/micro-atdd.html

 Got an idea or wish?
-Send a pull request.
+Send a pull request or open an issue or [tweet](https://twitter.com/jaybazuzi).

 ## Design goals: